sftpplus/sftpplus-docs/src/doc_source/operation/sftp.rst

 Putty Key format (.PPK) and
-`RFC 4716 format <https://tools.ietf.org/html/rfc4716>`_ are not directly supported, but you can use the SSH key conversion tools provided by the Local Manager to convert those keys into OpenSSH public key format.
+`RFC 4716 format <https://tools.ietf.org/html/rfc4716>`_ are not directly supported, but you can use the SSH key conversion tools provided by the Web Manager to convert those keys into OpenSSH public key format.

 Further details on :doc:`configuring SSH key-based authentication on the server
 </configuration-server/ssh-service>` is available.